 Telstra

-Telstra has an International Roaming Day Pass for Upfront Mobile Plan customers.
-Their prices differ depending on the region you’re traveling in, but for those visiting Japan, you get unlimited calls, SMS, and 2GB data for AU$10 per day.
-For those on pay-as-you-go plans, voice calls will be AU$3 per minute, texts, 75 cents, and data is a pretty hefty AU$3 per MB.
+Telstra has a pre-paid International Roaming Day Pass for customers on a plan.
+Their prices differ depending on the region you’re traveling in, but for those visiting Japan, you can get unlimited calls, SMS, and 2GB data for AU$10 per day.

 Optus